event-engine/docs/docs/api/aggregates/functional_core.md

 Event Engine supports three programming styles out-of-the-box: **OopFlavour, PrototypingFlavour and FunctionalFlavour**.

 On this page we focus on the Prototyping and Functional Flavour.
-Both follow the same idea of a **functional core**. vent Sourcing is heavily based on functional patterns:
+Both follow the same idea of a **functional core**.
+Event Sourcing is heavily based on functional patterns:
 *immutable events*, *append-only streams*, *left fold of past events to calculate current state*, ...

 {.alert .alert-info}